-Students will receive an award letter from the college indicating whether or not SEOG has been awarded.
-Check your award status by logging into the CUNYFirst.
+Students will receive an award letter via email from the college indicating whether or not SEOG has been awarded.
+Check your financial aid awards by logging into the CUNYFirst

 NOTE: CUNY AUTOMATICALLY CONSIDERS A STUDENT FOR THIS AWARD IF HIS/HER FASFA APPLICATION INDICATES FEDERAL WORK-STUDY OR FEDERAL PERKINS LOAN ASSISTANCE.
 FILE YOUR FAFSA EARLY.
 FSEOG COLLEGE FUNDING IS LIMITED.